policumbent/WHPSC-Sim/public/data/en_instructions.md

 - **Cd @ 120 km/h** *(default : 0.05)* This is the drag coefficient of your custom bike.
 A lower drag coefficient is largely a result of a better streamlined bike.
 Bicycles that run at Battle mountain are really well designed for low drag coefficients.
 As a comparison a regular road cyclist has a Cd of 0.67 and a typical fast car around 0.25 to 0.32!
 The total coefficient of a Battle Mountain racer is typically about the same as the drag coefficient of a single car mirror!

-Click **Save** to save your settings locally, so that when you start a race with custom bike these settings will be used to calculate your speed.
+Click **Save** to save your settings locally, so that when you start a race with yoour custom bike these settings will be used to calculate your speed.

 ## Requirements